GRIDAPPSD/gridappsd-python/README.md

 ```

 During the testing phase the docker containers required for the tests are downloaded from
 dockerhub and started.
-By default the `develop` tag is used to test the libaray using pytest.
+By default the `develop` tag is used to test the library using pytest.
 One can customize the docker image tag by setting the environmental
 variable `GRIDAPPSD_TAG_ENV` either by `export GRIDAPPSD_TAG_ENV=other_tag` or by executing
 pytest with the following: